 A person working as Fuel Cell Engineer in Iceland typically earns around 621,000 ISK.
 Salaries range from 286,000 ISK (lowest) to 987,000 ISK (highest).

-This is the average monthly salary including housing, transport, and other benefits.
-Fuel Cell Engineer salaries vary drastically based on experience, skills, gender, or location.
+This is the average salary including housing, transport, and other benefits.
+Fuel Cell Engineer salaries in Iceland vary drastically based on experience, skills, gender, or location.
 Below you will find a detailed breakdown based on many different criteria.

 |0 - 2 Years|